senergyworld/dtm-cheat-sheet/README.md

 ## WINDOWS

-Check the resolution of the XYZ file in a text editor, if the XYZ file is too big to be opened by a text editor then open via the command prompt
+Check the resolution of the XYZ file in a text editor, if the XYZ file is too big to be opened by a text editor then open via the Windows command prompt.

 `more input.xyz`